About me

 Why Talk?

-My experience in schools suggests that – sadly – this is often still the case, even in schools regarded as good and even in schools which are broad-minded with regard to their curriculum.
-I am convinced that developing a culture of productive talk which truly values pupil explanations, questions and reasoning, can change the way pupils view teachers, and the way pupils see themselves.
+I am convinced that developing a culture of talk and listening which truly values student explanations, questions and reasoning, can change the way students view teachers/tutors, and the way students see themselves.
 It can completely transform the learning environment.

 Reminders from six-year-olds about some of the benefits of P4C